JuJussel/clini-ui-lib/docs/Table.md

 - clickable: Adds clickable class (pointer)
 - loading: Set loading state
 - square: Will remove rounded corners
+- disabledFunct: Make row disabled for click.
+Function that returns true or falls.
+Takes current row as input.

 Th properties:
 - sort: if set, sort by prop used.